aparnakhadatkar/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

       ![](media/9lab9.png)

-      > **Note**: In the next step you will be adding the **DeviceCreated** sample event schema to the Request Body JSON Schema textbox.
+      > **Note**: In the next step, you will be adding the **DeviceCreated** sample event schema to the Request Body JSON Schema textbox.
 This sample, along with a couple of other event schema samples and some associated documentation, can be found at the following link for those who want to learn more: [Azure Event Grid event schema for IoT Hub](https://docs.microsoft.com/en-us/azure/event-grid/event-schema-iot-hub)

       > **Note**: In the JSON replace the **id, subscription ID, resource group name, hub name** with the actual values.